-Researchers have found that osteosarcoma is linked with a number of other conditions, which were described in What Are the Risk Factors for Osteosarcoma?
+Researchers have found that osteosarcoma is linked with a number of other conditions, which are described in Osteosarcoma Risk Factors.
 But the cause of most osteosarcomas is not clear at this time.

-Scientists have learned how certain changes in our DNA can cause cells to become cancerous.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for nearly everything our cells do.
+Scientists have learned how certain changes in the DNA in bone cells can cause them to become cancerous.
+DNA is the chemical in our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.
 It influences our risks for developing certain diseases, including some kinds of cancer.

-Some people inherit DNA mutations (changes) from a parent that increase their risk of cancer.
+Some people inherit gene mutations (changes) from a parent that increase their risk of cancer.
 In this situation, all of the cells in the body carry the same gene change.
 These are called germline or inherited mutations.
-Usually, however, cancer-causing changes are acquired during life rather than inherited before birth.
-In this case, the change occurs only in the cells that will develop the cancer.
+But more often, cancer-causing changes are acquired during life rather than inherited before birth.
+In this case, the change occurs only in the cells that will develop into cancer.
 These are called somatic or acquired gene changes.

-Some inherited DNA mutations cause syndromes that are linked with an increased risk of osteosarcoma.
+Some inherited DNA mutations result in syndromes that are linked with an increased risk of osteosarcoma.
 For example:

 If you are concerned you or your child might possibly have an inherited gene change, talk with your doctor about whether genetic testing might be helpful.
-You can also read more about this in our document Genetic Testing: What You Need to Know.
+You can also read more about this in Genetics and Cancer.

-Most osteosarcomas are not caused by inherited DNA mutations.
-They are the result of gene changes acquired during the person’s lifetime.
-These changes are present only in the cancer cells and are not passed on to children.
+Most osteosarcomas are not caused by inherited gene mutations, but instead are the result of gene changes acquired during the person’s lifetime.

-Other DNA changes have no clear cause.
-They may result from random errors that occur when cells reproduce.
-Before a cell divides, it must copy its DNA so that both new cells have the same set of instructions.
-Sometimes mistakes are made during this copying process.
+But many gene changes are probably just random events that sometimes happen inside a cell, without having an outside cause.
 Cells that are dividing quickly are more likely to create new cells with mistakes in their DNA, which increases the risk that a cancer such as osteosarcoma may develop.
-This may be why some normal situations (such as the teenage growth spurt) and diseases (such as Paget disease of bone) that cause rapid bone growth increase the risk of osteosarcoma.
+This may be why some normal situations (such as the teenage growth spurt) and some diseases (such as Paget disease of bone) that cause rapid bone growth increase the risk of osteosarcoma.

-Other than radiation, there are no known lifestyle-related or environmental causes of osteosarcoma, so it is important to remember that there is nothing people with these cancers could have done to prevent them.
+Other than radiation, there are no known lifestyle-related or environmental causes of osteosarcoma, so it's important to remember that in most cases people with these cancers could have done nothing to prevent them.

 Researchers now understand some of the gene changes that occur in osteosarcomas, but it’s not always clear what causes these changes.
 As we learn more about what causes osteosarcoma, hopefully we will be able to use this knowledge to develop ways to better prevent and treat it.